cosmos/cosmos/README.md

 headers, perhaps more slowly, on a risk adjusted basis, where the explicit cost of a fork can be easily calculated at at least ⅓ of the bonded stake.
-Additionally, light clients must stay synced with changes to the validator set, in order to avoid certain long range attacks (TODO: link to next section).
+Additionally, light clients must stay synced with changes to the validator set, in order to avoid certain [long range attacks](https://github.com/gnuclear/gnuclear-whitepaper/README.md#LRA).

 In a spirit similar to Ethereum, Tendermint enables applications to embed a global Merkle root hash in each block, allowing easily verifiable state queries